-Provide connectivity and access to information and technology resources that encourage student progress towards their career aspirations and guidance to remove technology barriers to completion.
-We facilitate how technology interacts with students in formal and informal learning environments, their living arrangements and their lifelong relationship with UB.
+Provide connectivity and access to information and technology resources that facilitate student progress towards their career aspirations and guidance to most effectively leverage UB’s IT resources.
+We facilitate how technology interacts with students in formal and informal learning environments, their living environment, and throughout their lifelong relationship with UB.
 Finally, we work to keep student use of technology safe and secure.

 Effective teaching and learning requires building strong communication relationships between teacher and student.
-Information Technology at UB decreases the distance between instructor and student, helping to span space and time, overcome differing abilities and embraces the increasing mobility of teachers and students.
+Information Technology at UB decreases the distance between instructor and student helping to span space and time, overcome differing abilities, and facilitate the mobility of teachers and students.

 Learning environments at UB, both formal and informal, employ the latest concepts in design and implementation to enhance classroom instruction and encourage student collaboration.
-Technical staffs work along with faculty to safely integrate emerging technologies to ensure a robust and secure learning experience.
-Use of virtualized computing environments provide faculty and students with access to multiple systems directly from their personal devices anywhere, any time.
+Technical staff work in concert with faculty to integrate emerging technologies to ensure a robust and secure learning experience.
+Use of virtualized computing environments provide faculty and students with access to multiple systems directly on their personal devices from anywhere and at any time.

-provides UB investigators with access
+Computational Research (CCR), provides UB investigators with access

-to state-of-the-art computing resources to facilitate and advance their research.
-Access to
+to state-of-the-art computing resources to facilitate and advance

 Multidisciplinary research requires strong collaboration between investigators that span geography and time.
 Similarly, funding agencies increasingly require electronic submission, reporting and publishing of proposals and research outcomes.
 Information technology is central to maintaining these relationships as well as providing the foundations to synthesis and analytical tools.